 What Leaders in the Profession Say

 Deborah Farone is the leading expert in law firm marketing.
 Not only has she studied this complex topic from at the peak of the legal profession, her research into what works and what doesn’t is priceless for anyone interested in growing their business.
-Heidi K. Gardner, PhD, Distinguished FellowHarvard Law School’s Center on the Legal Profession
+Heidi K. Gardner, PhD, Distinguished FellowHarvard Law School’s Center of the Legal Profession and author of Smart Collaboration: How Professionals and Their Firms Succeed by Breaking Down Silos

 Deborah helped us at Cravath develop internal systems from the ground up and obtained experience through working in the trenches and dealing with the most challenging marketing and public relations issues in professional services.
-C. Allen ParkerGeneral Counsel, Wells Fargo & Company
+C. Allen ParkerInterim CEO and President, Wells Fargo & Company

 Being savvy to best practices in business development is more critical now than ever.
 Deborah Farone is an industry leader who helps professionals navigate the evolving legal landscape.
 She brings an exceptional wealth of notable experience, insight, and forward thinking that continues to elevate our profession.
 Cynthia P. VothDirector of Client Engagement & Innovation, Miller Nash Graham & Dunn LLP, Legal Marketing Association President - 2019